enterspeedhq/enterspeed-docs/docs/integrations/overview.md

 ## Integrations on the roadmap

 We are currently looking into the following integrations.
-If you are missing an integration to a specific system or is interested, please reach out to us as we would love to look into it.
+If you are missing an integration to a specific system or is interested in one of the integrations on the roadmap, please reach out to us as we would love to look into it.

 <CardContainer>
     <Card title="Akeneo" image={AkeneoLogo} imageBg="akeneo-purple-bg" splash="Source" />